quat1024/advent-of-code-2020/README.md

 * day 4: parts A and B
 * day 5: parts A and B
 * day 6: parts A and B
+* day 7: parts A and B
+* day 8: parts A and B

 ## Usage